Mary Margaret Oliver

 Mary Margaret Oliver (born March 7, 1948) is an American politician.
-She is a member of the Georgia House of Representatives from the 82nd District, serving since 2003.
-She is a member of the Democratic party.
+She is a member of the Georgia House of Representatives from the 84th District, serving since 2003.
+She is a member of the Democratic Party.
 She previously served in the House from a special election in 1987 to 1993, and in the Georgia State Senate from 1993 to 1999.
+She ran for lieutenant governor in 1998, and led the initial primary but lost to fellow state senator Mark Taylor in a runoff.